ChairOfStructuralMechanicsTUM/Mechanics_Apps/Diffraktion/README.md

 - [x] add value picker (on click)
 - [x] two different resolutions for contour and surface plot
 - [ ] explain app on website
-- [ ] try to increase performance (maybe try different machine as client/server)
+- [ ] try to increase performance (maybe try a different machine as client/server)

 ## Further Ideas